laravel/docs/testing.md

         }
     }

-The above example illustrates an expectation of receiving a `name` of the `user` and a nested `pet` object with its own `name` and `age`. `seeJsonStructure` will only verify the structure as passed as the argument; if the `pet` would also have a `weight`, the test case will still pass.
+The above example illustrates an expectation of receiving a `name` and a nested `pet` object with its own `name` and `age`. `seeJsonStructure` will not fail if additional keys are present in the response.
+For example, the test would still pass if the `pet` had a `weight` attribute.

 <a name="sessions-and-authentication"></a>
 ### Sessions / Authentication